-This is a play intended not just for professional actors.
 With a little preparation, any group can pick it up and read it for an audience.

-This play does not just dream of a life in theatres.
-It dreams of being picked up by all sorts of groups of women & girls and read around kitchen tables, in libraries, and bars, and book clubs, in aged-care homes and prisons, in universities and schools and bush communities.
-Wherever women & girls are, and will gather to listen.
+It dreams of being picked up by all sorts of groups of women & girls, and men & boys and read out loud around kitchen tables, in libraries, and bars, and book clubs, in aged-care homes and prisons, in universities and schools and bush communities.
+Wherever smart, strong people are, and will come together to use their voice, and to listen.

 Victoria Midwinter Pitt, writer

-This play comes alive and makes the most sense when it’s read with an audience in the room.
+You can definitely get 8 friends together and read the play just for each other.
+But this play comes alive and makes the most sense when it’s read with an audience in the room.
 A good rule of thumb is to aim for at least twice the number of people in the cast.
 Plan for no-shows and drop-outs and invite a few more.

-A set of ten scripts is a good idea: eight for the readers, one for the person who is either running the projections or reading these as narration, and one as a spare in case a cast member drops out and need to bring in a replacement.
+A set of ten scripts is a good idea: eight for the readers, one for the person who is either running the projections or reading these as narration, and one as a spare in case a cast member drops out and you need to bring in a replacement.

-To encourage people to stage their own readings of the play, Currency Press is offering a special deal on orders of 8 or more scripts: 20% discount & free postage.
+Currency Press is offering a special deal on orders of 8 or more scripts: 20% discount & free postage.

 Use the code IMWITHHER20 at the checkout.